microsoft/api-guidelines/Guidelines.md

 Following is a detailed description of the JSON payload.

-A notification item consists a top-level object that contains an array of events, each of which identified the subscription due to which this notification is being sent.
+A notification item consists of a top-level object that contains an array of events, each of which identified the subscription due to which this notification is being sent.

 Field | Description
 ----- | --------------------------------------------------------------------------------------------------